lj020326/Ansible-inventory-file-examples/tests/ansible-multiple-yaml-inventories/example4/README.md

-# Example 4: Multiple YAML inventories with role based groups
+# Example 5: Multiple YAML inventories with role based groups using INI specified groups

 In the prior [Example 3](../example3/README.md), we found the method to merge multiple YAML inventories with the merged results observing intended or expected behavior.

-Now we will look to apply plays that can target machines in the merged inventory with role-based groups.
+Now we will look to apply plays that can target machines in the merged inventory with 'role-based' inventory groups.

 E.g., the following scenario will discuss a simple NTP client/server based playbook to apply across the merged inventory.